 The menus and specials are constantly changing to reflect the seasons using local farms to provide ingredients whenever possible.
-Specialties of the House are prepared at table-side and include Caesar Salad for Two, Filet Mignon au Poivre and Roast Half Duck Flambe.
-Fresh fish, pasta and poultry round out the lunch and dinner menus.
-We offer...
+Specialties of the House are prepared at table-side and include Caesar Salad for Two, Filet Mignon au Poivre, and Roast Half Duck Flambe.
+Fresh fish, pasta, and poultry round out the menu.
+We offer at least one...
 Read More

 The menus and specials are constantly changing to reflect the seasons using local farms to provide ingredients whenever possible.
-Specialties of the House are prepared at table-side and include Caesar Salad for Two, Filet Mignon au Poivre and Roast Half Duck Flambe.
-Fresh fish, pasta and poultry round out the lunch and dinner menus.
-We offer at least one vegetarian dish every day, and with proper notification we can accommodate your need for vegan, gluten free or heart healthy dishes for you and your guests.
-All of our menu items are available for Take Out, just call ahead to have your order ready when you arrive, and make sure to ask about our daily Lunch and Dinner Specials.
+Specialties of the House are prepared at table-side and include Caesar Salad for Two, Filet Mignon au Poivre, and Roast Half Duck Flambe.
+Fresh fish, pasta, and poultry round out the menu.
+We offer at least one Vegetarian or Vegan dish every day, and with proper notification, we can accommodate your need for vegan, gluten-free, or heart-healthy dishes for you and your guests.
+All of the menu items are available for takeout, just call ahead to have your order ready when you arrive, and make sure to ask about our Daily Specials.

 Piano, guitar, and vocals.
 Utilizing a talented roster of regional musicians from George Potts to singer Wanda Houston to pianist Roger Young (to name but a few) and sometimes spontaneous performances by Broadway performers, the Fife follows the musical tradition established by Dolph Traymon 45 years ago.

-When you arrive at the Fife, the Eric Sloane Room is located just to the right.
-The elegant ambiance of the room is the more formal side of the Fife ‘n Drum, the original Main Dining Room.
+When you arrive at the Fife, the Eric Sloane Room offers an elegant ambiance of the room is the more formal side of the Fife ‘n Drum, the original main dining room.
 The walls are decorated with signed Artists’ Proofs by the late New England artist, Eric Sloane.
-The beamed low ceiling dining room, a construction style typical of the early 1900s, is now used mostly for private parties, meetings and holiday dinners.
-In addition, small weddings, private parties, bridal and baby showers, conferences, private luncheons and dinners are usually accommodated in this room.
+The beamed low ceiling dining room, a construction style typical of the early 1900s, is now used mostly for private parties, meetings, and holiday dinners.
+In addition, small weddings, private parties, bridal and baby showers, conferences, private luncheons, and dinners are usually accommodated in this room.

 Other Amenities: Open After COVID, ADA Compliant, Meeting/Event Facilities, Pet Friendly, Special Rentals